I mean, come on. "Private dick"? Really?

-You can call it porn or erotica or whatever, but these eyes are out for a good time, and if they crack a case, well, it's only between bouts of the horizontal (or vertical or diagonal)bop.
-Aunt Catherine's either going to blush and run out of the room or call in Uncle John and Katie, bar the door.
+You can call it porn or erotica or whatever you want, but these eyes are out for a good time, and if they crack a case, well, it's only in between bouts of the horizontal (or vertical or diagonal) bop.
+Aunt Martha's either going to blush and run out of the room -- or call in Uncle John and Katie, bar the door.

 Respectfully submitted by Kevin Burton Smith.